-Energy monitoring breakout board for Arduino, Raspberry Pi and other maker-friendly microcontrollersDesigned by Upbeat Labs, Ships from United States of America
+Energy monitoring breakout board for Arduino, Raspberry Pi and other maker-friendly microcontrollersDesigned by Upbeat Labs in United States of America

 Dr. Wattson Energy Monitoring Breakout Board for Arduino, Raspberry Pi and other Maker-Friendly Microcontrollers.
 Easily integrate quality AC energy measurements into your next project!
 What is it?...Read More…